 The psychological study of the criminal justice system focuses on three areas; law enforcement, corrections, and the courts system.
 Each of these three areas encompasses different factions of our legal system, different functions with offender contact, and different reasons for that offender contact.
 Our research focuses on not only offenders, but victims, law enforcement staff, the juror, any expert witnesses, judges, prison guards, and parole officers in our legal system.
 Our research findings have impact on all of these areas in the legal system.

-Don Thomson is Professor of Psychology at the Deakin Burwood campus.
+Don Thomson is an Emeritus Professor of Psychology at the Deakin Burwood campus.
 His research focus is in forensic psychology, specifically the interface of psychology and the law.
 Don is well-placed to observe this interplay considering his background in both areas.
 Right from when he first completed his PhD, Don was making an impact in the field of psychology.
 His research on the encoding specificity principle and impact and influence of memory retrieval helped show the importance of context.
 The findings of this research on memory retrieval led to the development of the technique “cognitive reinstatement” which is now commonplace police interviewing procedure.

 After further studies at Yale as a research psychologist, Don returned to Australia to take up a position at Monash University.
 Based on his memory research he was invited by Justice Michael Kirby, then Chair of the Australian Law Reform Commission, to be a member of a working group creating the Uniform Evidence Act.
 In order to better inform his interactions with the legal system, Don completed a law degree, his articles, and the bar readers’ course.
 He was admitted as a barrister to the Victorian Supreme Court in 1987.
 In 1992 he established the first post-graduate program in forensic psychology in Australia at Monash.
 His current research focus spans three different areas: existing identification procedures, jury issues, and testimony competency.